alexeytrfnv/alexeytrfnv/README.md

 # Hi, I'm Alexey 👋

-As a novice data analyst, I have always been interested by the potential of data to reveal insights and drive informed decision-making.
+As a trainee data analyst, I have always been interested by the potential of data to reveal insights and drive informed decision-making.

 Through my studies, I always seek out opportunities to deepen my understanding of data analytics and hone my technical abilities.
 I have worked on educational projects in a variety of industries and have an experience with a range of data analysis tools and programming languages.